 Move around from market to market.
 Some models decide to stay in Asia years at a time, they work in different countries, not just to break things up, but the busy seasons can vary.
 Coming back to the States often can get expensive, but moving from one Asian country to another is much more affordable.
 I highly recommend being open to working in Asia 6 months or longer if you decide to go.

 Want to know Laura a little better?
-Read this short interview with her.
+Read this with her.

 Editor’s note: I’ve worked a lot overseas myself including at least 50 trips to Asia and Japan.
 The land, culture and people are all amazing.
 If you go, I’m sure you’ll enjoy it.
 For models it can be a great way to make money, or to just kick-start your career.
 If you decide to do it, write us and let us know about your experience.